peebeejay/handcuffs-dash/notes.md

 - create placeholder for table component
 - un-hardcode the devtools list & place in obj instead
 - Add the favicon
+- make it so that stage 1 navigation button (back) is disabled
+- fix beneficiary radio buttons
+- fix styling on the form navigation buttons

 - create connected wallet mechanism
   - create Web3ReactProvider instantiation -> pass in a ethers.js provider